nikitauday/Practice-Git/README.md

 <br>
 <img src="http://image.prntscr.com/image/8c27469b5f254f609307d4254d2be5bc.png">
 <br>
-#### * Step 4:  Go into Practice-Git and go into `submit-a-pull-request` folder and make a folder with your own github username and inside make a file called `helloworld.md` and inside it add something about yourself and commit the file.
-More detailed instructions are given below
+<li> <b>Step 4:  Go into Practice-Git and go into `submit-a-pull-request` folder and make a folder with your own github username and inside make a file called `helloworld.md` and inside it add something about yourself and commit the file.
+More detailed instructions are given below</b>
 <br>
 <img src="http://i.imgur.com/iIUdqEf.png"></img>
 <br>